 The focus of this course in the classification and major characteristics of bacteria, viruses and microscopic eukaryotes.
 Emphasis will be placed upon microbes that are responsible for infectious diseases in humans.
 Topics include microbial metabolism and genetics, basic concepts of epidemiology and immunology.
-Co-requisite: BIOL 441.
-Prerequisite: Any 300-level BIOL course.
-FO
+Prerequisite: Any 300-level biology course.
+EANS